hazemKrimi/hazemKrimi/README.md

-### Hi, I am Hazem, a Software Developer and Student
+### Hi, I am Hazem, a Software Developer

-I have experience as a full stack developer but I lean more to the front end and I have built a lot of web apps and some mobile apps.
-Also, I am always learning and experimenting with new technologies and other topics other than software engineering.
+I have experience with the full-stack but I mainly work on the front-end.
+I have built a lot of web and some mobile apps using various technologies especially React.js, React Native and Node.js.
+Also, I am always learning and experimenting with new technologies and other topics than software engineering.

 - 🔭 I’m currently working on **My Personal Website**